samuelventura/sniff/README.md

 Elixir Serial Port NIF.

 **Notice:** sniff focuses in the native interface to serial ports.

-- For high level serial port access see [baud](https://github.com/samuelventura/baud).
+For high level serial port access see [baud](https://github.com/samuelventura/baud).
-- For modbus TCP see [modbus](https://github.com/samuelventura/modbus).

 ## Installation and Usage